openfaas/ofc-bootstrap/README.md

 * Admin-level access to a GitHub.com account or a self-hosted GitLab installation.
 * A valid email address for use with LetsEncrypt.
 * Admin access to a Kubernetes cluster.
+* The ability to create one or more git repositories - one will be for your customers ACL and the other will be your test repository to check that everything worked.

 #### Tools